Derek Kellogg sets his staff for the 2011-12 season.

-Although he played only one season for Calipari, the 6-foot-4 guard flourished in his final season as a Tiger in 2000-01.
-In Calipari's first year as Memphis' head coach, Chatman started 29 of 36 games and helped lead the Tigers to a 21-15 record and the National Invitation Tournament (NIT) final four.
+Although he played only one season for Naismith Hall of Fame inductee John Calipari, the 6-foot-4 guard flourished in his final campaign as a Tiger in 2000-01.
+In Calipari's first year as Memphis' head coach, Chatman started 29 of 36 games and helped lead the Tigers to a 21-15 record and the National Invitation Tournament (NIT) Final Four.
 He averaged 9.2 points and 3.1 boards and dished out 165 assists.
 Chatman led Conference USA in assist-to-turnover ratio and was fifth in assists average.
-The Baton Rouge, La., native, who received the team's Playmaker Award that year, posted double-figure assists twice, including 10 dishes in a win over UTEP in the NIT.
-He also shot 40.6 percent from the arc in 2000-01, which is No. 6 on the Memphis single-season three-point percentage chart.
+The Baton Rouge, La., native, who received the team's Playmaker Award that year, posted double-figure assist totals twice, including 10 dished out in a win over UTEP in the NIT.
+He also shot 40.6 percent from beyond the arc in 2000-01, which went as the sixth-best on Memphis' single-season three-point percentage chart.

-For his career, Chatman averaged 5.5 points and 2.1 rebounds and recorded 238 assists and 79 steals.
+For his career, Chatman averaged 5.5 points and 2.1 rebounds and recorded 238 assists and 79 steals with the Tigers.

 Last updated: May 9, 2016